Q1. Can coverage be continued after eligibility in this Plan ends?

 - The date on which the qualified beneficiary loses (or would lose) coverage under the terms of the Plan as a result of the covered employee’s termination of employment or reduction of hours.

 You must also provide this notice within 18 months after the covered employee’s termination of employment or reduction of hours in order to be entitled to a disability extension, and you must notify the correct Benefits Administration entity at least 30 days before the end of the 18-month period.
+See the last page of this notice for the listing of Benefits Administration entities.
 If these procedures are not followed or if the notice to the correct Benefits Administration entity is not provided during the 60-day notice period and within 18 months after the covered employee’s termination of employment or reduction of hours, THEN THERE WILL BE NO DISABILITY EXTENSION OF COBRA COVERAGE.

 Second qualifying event extension of COBRA coverage

 This extension due to a second qualifying event is available only if you notify the correct Benefits Administration entity within 60 days of the date of the second qualifying event.
-See Benefits Administration in this section for the listing of Benefits Administration entities.
-If these procedures are not followed or if the notice to the correct Benefits Administration entity is not provided during the 60 day notice period and within 18 months after the covered employee’s termination of employment or reduction of hours, THEN THERE WILL BE NO EXTENSION OF COBRA COVERAGE.
+See the last page of this notice for the listing of Benefits Administration entities.
+If these procedures are not followed or if the notice to the correct Benefits Administration entity is not provided during the 60 day notice period and within 18 months after the covered employee's termination of employment or reduction of hours, THEN THERE WILL BE NO EXTENSION OF COBRA COVERAGE.

 A child born to, adopted by, or placed for adoption with a covered employee during a period of COBRA coverage is considered to be a qualified beneficiary provided that, if the covered employee is a qualified beneficiary, the covered employee has elected COBRA coverage for himself or herself.
 The child's COBRA coverage begins when the child is enrolled in the Plan, whether through special enrollment or open enrollment, and it lasts for as long as COBRA coverage lasts for other family members of the employee.
 To be enrolled in the Plan, the child must satisfy the otherwise-applicable Plan eligibility requirements (for example, regarding age).